Skip to main content

 • If no Keyframes exist within a selection, select the Keybars.

-Hold Option/Alt when using marquee selection to filter out any Keyframes or Keybars to ensure only Visibility Clips are selected.
+Hold Option/Alt when using marquee selection to filter out any Keyframes or Keybars to ensure only Clips are selected.

 Tools